4 Essentials for an Effective Reading Program

 PHASE 1: Developing the ability to fluently read the words on the page

 Beginning readers must learn and apply decoding skills to attain fluent, automatic reading of text which frees up the brain to engage in the meaning of the text.

 This should include explicit instruction to develop Phonemic awareness and Phonics skills - letter sound identification, matching, segmentation, and blending, and authentic context to practice these skills.
-As a founder of SharpReading we have designed two modules to that address these needs - SharpPhonics and SharpReading Stages 1&2 providing a clear pathway to decoding fluency.
+As the co-founders of SharpReading we have designed two modules that address these needs - SharpPhonics and SharpReading Stages 1&2 which provide a clear pathway to decoding fluency.